 In these programs, students follow a carefully designed curriculum that allows them to complete the requirements for two degrees in less time than is normally required to complete the two degrees separately.
 Applicants to concurrent degree programs must be admitted into both of the sponsoring professional schools.

-Berkeley Public Health offers joint programs with the University of California, San Francisco and Stanford University that allow medical students and physicians the opportunity to receive public health training in conjunction with their medical education.
+Berkeley Public Health offers a joint program with the University of California, San Francisco that allows medical students the opportunity to receive public health training in conjunction with their medical education.

 Our 27 month online MPH program delivers a rewarding educational experience that equips you with relevant, unique skills around your schedule, from anywhere in the world.

 We empower mid-level professionals to advance their careers while earning an MPH from a world-leading university.
 Our flexible program is designed to allow students to increase their knowledge and impact while maintaining their current lifestyle.

 Undergraduates who major in Public Health earn a Bachelor’s of Arts degree.
 Students will develop and apply knowledge from multiple disciplines for the promotion and protection of the health of the human population, giving due consideration to principles of human rights and cultural perspectives that abound in our multicultural country and world.

 The Summer Minor in Global Public Health program explores health-related issues affecting populations in the United States and worldwide.
 Students complete courses covering a range of disciplines and methods relevant to promoting and protecting human health, emerging health issues, and healthcare systems.
 This program can also be completed by non-Berkeley students to earn a non-degree certificate in Global Public Health.